Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Methods

 Inspired by BEVDet4D~\cite{huang2022bevdet4d} and BEVFormer~\cite{li2022bevformer}, we also introduce the history frame into the current frame for temporal feature fusion.
 The features of the history frames are fused with the corresponding features of the current frame through the spatial alignment operation and the concatenation operation.
 Temporal fusion can be considered as feature augmentation at the frame level, and longer time sequences within a certain range can bring more performance gains.
 Specifically, we sample the current frame with three history key frames; each key frame has a 0.5s interval.
 We adopted the multi-frame feature alignment method from BEVDet4D.
 As shown in Fig.~\ref{fig:fig_fuse}, after we got four aligned BEV features, we directly concatenate them and feed them to the BEV encoder.
 In the training phase, the history frame features are extracted online using the image encoder.
 In the testing phase, the history frame feature can be saved offline and directly taken out for acceleration.

-\textbf{Compare with BEVDet4D and BEVFormer.} BEVDet4D only introduces one history frame, which we argue is insufficient to leverage history information. \ours uses three history frames, resulting in significant performance improvement.
+\textbf{Compared with BEVDet4D and BEVFormer.} BEVDet4D only introduces one history frame, which we argue is insufficient to leverage history information. \ours uses three history frames, resulting in significant performance improvement.
 BEVFormer is slightly better than BEVDet4D by using two history frames.
-However, due to memory issues, in the training phase, the history feature is detached without grad, which is not optimal.
+However, due to memory issues, in the training phase, the history feature is detached without gradient, which is not optimal.
 Moreover, BEVFormer uses an RNN-style to sequentially fuse features, which is inefficient.
-In contrast, all the frame in \ours is trained in an end-to-end manner, which is more training friendly with common GPUs.
+In contrast, all the frames in \ours is trained in an end-to-end manner, which is more training friendly with common GPUs.